 What is the difference between the CO2 Laser and the Erbium Yag Laser?

-You will have the option to have both CO2 & Erbium Yag laser treatment, CO2 laser treatment, or Erbium Yag Laser treatment.
-The CO2 Laser penetrates into the dermis (inner layer of the skin) for deep resurfacing.
-It can decrease the appearance of moderate lines and wrinkles, acne scars, skin texture problems, dyschromias and pigmented lesions.
-The Erbium Yag laser is for surface treatment of the epidermis (outer layer of skin).
-It can be used to treat shallow wrinkles and lines, reduce brown spots and improve skin texture.
-The Erbium Yag Laser could be used as alternative to a chemical peel.
-I will determine which treatment option is best for you based upon your skin concerns, history and expectations.
+In contrast, the Erbium Yag laser is for surface treatment of the epidermis (outer layer of skin).
+It can be used to treat shallow wrinkles and lines, reduce brown spots, and improve skin texture.
+The Erbium Yag Laser could be used as an alternative to a chemical peel.
+Dr. Leong or our nurse aesthetician will determine which treatment option is best for you based upon your skin concerns, history and expectations.

 What type of patient can be treated with the Cortex™?